Longo-Lab/Longo-Lab.github.io/docs/tutorials/stim_dashboard.md

 **Long-term potentiation (LTP)** is defined as the persistent strengthening of synapses following high-frequency stimulation.
 It is particularly important for learning and memory, thus often studied using hippocampal slices of the brain.

 Our projects use TBS treatment in attempt to induce LTP activity.
 It is found that TBS can successfully induce LTP in _wildtype vehicle (WtV)_ and _drug-treated transgenic (TgD)_ mice, but not _transgenic vehicle (TgV)_ mice.
-This suggests that the drugs help to restore the ability to maintain LTP.
+This suggests that the drugs can help to restore the ability to maintain LTP.

 The figure below summarizes the effects of TBS: